 Seek additional support if needed

 It is normal to feel overwhelmed or stressed during these challenging times.
-If you do however feel as though the stress or anxiety is impacting too much on your daily life or you are not coping at all, or you are aware of somebody who needs additional support, make use of your Employee Assistance Program (if you have one).
+If you do however feel as though the stress or anxiety is impacting too much on your daily life or you are not coping at all, or you are aware of somebody who needs additional support, make use of your Employee Assistance Program (if you have one) or talk to your GP.
 Alternatively visit the Health Direct website for a list of 24/7 Mental Health Helplines.